gvwilson/sensibleadventures/coriandel/coriandel.md

 My ruined leg bumped against something hard.
 I belched bubbles in a muffled scream.
 I needed to breathe.
 I was going to.
 I had to.
 I was out of the current, rising, pawing weakly at the water.
 My head broke the surface.
 I gasped for air.
-I saw light, just a faint pinprick of light from the Karabandi's candle.
+I saw light, just a faint pinprick from the Karabandi's candle.
 He called to me.
-The rope splashed into the water an arm's length away.
-I grabbed it with one hand, still holding my spear with the other.
+The rope splashed into the water.
+I let go of my spear and grabbed it with both hands.

 The Karabandi pulled on the rope, dragging me through the water to safety.
-"Hold on, lad, hold on!" he urged, as if I might let go.
+"Hold on, lad, hold on!" he urged.

-As I reached for his hand, jaws closed around my waist.
+And as I reached for him, jaws closed around my waist.
 I opened my mouth to scream one last time, then everything went away.

 -----